-Since the Trung sisters' rebellion against the Chinese in the 1st century (see p.
-3 of History and Myth), women have played prominent positions in Vietnam's national struggles.
+Since the Trung sisters' rebellion against the Chinese in the 1st century (see History and Myth), women have played prominent positions in Vietnam's national struggles.
 Recently, Vietnamese women have achieved leadership positions in government, with several serving as Vice President.

-The government continues to encourage women's increased political participation and has set a target of 35% women in the National Assembly (see p.
-4 of Political and Social Relations).
-Currently, about 30% of legislature members are female, a higher rate than Cambodia (19%) and Lao (22%) but about the same as that of the US (29%).
+The government continues to encourage women's increased political participation and has set a target of 35% women in the National Assembly (see Political and Social Relations).
+Currently, about 31% of legislature members are female, a higher rate than Cambodia (14%) and Lao (22%) but about the same as that of the US (29%).
 The Assembly elected its first female chairwoman, Nguyen Thi Kim Ngan, in March 2016.
 Of note, the government's enforcement of the early retirement requirement for women in civil service significantly reduces their leadership opportunities.